Details below are for the 2018 event. 2019 training information will be updated soon!

 She promises to keep you motivated and hopes that you will please just come and enjoy the experience.

 Jennifer’s advice: “Just always remember to enjoy the experience in this part of your life!”

 |5:00 - Robin Kopelman |

 |6:00 - OPEN |

 Make sure you’re preparing for your chosen distance.

 It takes time to properly train for a marathon or half-marathon.
 We recommend 16 weeks to train for a marathon and 12 weeks for a half-marathon.

-To help you get to the finish line at historic Kinnick Stadium, we offer a 16-week/4 days-per-week marathon training plan and a 12-week/3 days-per-week half-marathon training plan for all runners.
+To help you get to the finish line in Cedar Rapids, we offer a 16-week/4 days-per-week marathon training plan and a 12-week/3 days-per-week half-marathon training plan for all runners.

 Since RUN CRANDIC will take place on Sunday, April 28, 2019, you need to start your 16-week marathon training plan on or around January 8 and your 12-week half-marathon plan on or around February 6.